-In the creative writing track, you’ll receive an in-depth education in the writing and revising of poetry, fiction, and prose.
+In the creative writing track, you’ll receive an in-depth education in the writing and revising of poetry, fiction, and creative nonfiction.
 You’ll be guided in developing an original voice, knowledge of the craft of writing, and the ability to read classic and contemporary models of published work from a writer's perspective.
 Our courses are small, interactive writing workshops that combine attentive discussion of your original work with an emphasis on reading critically to observe and understand the elements of literature.

 Other opportunities for our graduate students in creative writing include serving as editors for the Southern Humanities Review, a nationally recognized literary journal.
 We also encourage you to attend and present at the Association of Writers and Writing Programs (AWP) national conference.

 Many of our graduates go on to attend MFA and PhD programs, or pursue successful careers related to writing.

 If you are interested in the creative writing track, consult with the director of graduate studies.

 Course Requirements (32 Hours)